seud0nym/tch-gui-unhide/README.md

     - enabling/disabling of DHCPv6 and SLAAC
     - IPv6 Unique Local Address prefix (FW 18+ only)
     - IPv6 LAN prefix size (FW 18+ only, if prefix assigned by ISP)
+    - enabling/disabling sending the device as the NTP Server to client devices over DHCP
+    - customising DNS servers sent via DHCP to static leases
+    - adding static leases to DNS
 - **WiFi** card auto-updates to reflect SSID status (e.g. when Time of Day Wireless Access Controls rules enable or disable SSIDs)
 - **WiFi Boosters** card (only for devices with multiap installed - i.e. DJA0230 and DJA0231)
 - **Devices** card auto-refreshes, and also shows separately  the count of WiFi devices connected via a WiFi Booster (only for devices with multiap installed - i.e. DJA0230 and DJA0231)